ChunkyAtlas/chance-man/README.md

 - **Show Drops Menu**
     - Right-click an NPC and choose **Show Drops** to fetch its drop table from the wiki.
+    - Use the search button in the Music tab to look up anything with a droptable, or NPC by name, level, or ID.
     - The Music tab displays icons and a progress bar for the NPC's drops, and hovering an icon shows its name.

 - **Rolled & Unlocked Panels**